plantphys/gsti/Vignettes/How_to_add_a_dataset.md

 -   SampleID which has to be consistent with the previous files for each leaf,

--   spectra, which is a matrix with the reflectance in column (expressed in percent from 0 to 100).
+-   Reflectance, which is a matrix with the reflectance in column (expressed in percent from 0 to 100).

 We use a matrix in the column spectra as in the pls package (Mevik & Wehrens, 2007).
 More information is given in the “pls” package